 At KANE, we try and set up as many drop trailer situations as we can to keep drivers moving.
 Most of the large retailers have established a drop and hook system because it gives them flexibility on receiving.
 We love it because our drivers can just drop and go.
 Smaller retailers often don’t have the same ability to set up a drop and hook system, either because they don’t have adequate dock doors or don’t have the shuttle tractors to move trailers to and from the dock.
 These DCs may wind up on the wrong list as carriers brand certain locations as unfriendly drop points and choose to use their capacity for more profitable runs.

 Our friend Ken Ackerman, a veteran logistics consultant, reminds retailers that they should have a policy on detention of trucks and set fair limits on driver turnaround time.
 Ken asks “If you are not recording the time each driver spends on your property, is there any reason why you could not start next week?”

 Improvement starts with measurement.
 Retailers serious about becoming more driver- and carrier-friendly must know their current performance and ask carriers and drivers how they are doing and what steps could be taken to improve.

 This presents other challenges to the carrier, but most carriers are happy to oblige if it means trucks move in and out of a DC with great efficiency.

 HOS Rules: Minutes Matter

 For drivers operating under new HOS rules, minutes matter.
 Carriers must do their part, but they can’t do it alone.
-Manufacturers and retailers must also step up to address inefficiency where freight is picked up and delivered.
+With help from a CPG logistics service provider, manufacturers and retailers must also step up to address inefficiency where freight is picked up and delivered.
 If they don’t, it could come back to bite them as truck capacity tightens.
 Particularly at locations where poor driver turn time is chronic, carriers will opt for more driver-friendly deliver points where 3-hour delays are not the norm.